 On March 18, 2020, the Monterey County Health Officer issued a Shelter-in-Place order for all Monterey County residents.
 The order also closed business or industries that were not considered "Essential Business".
 However, MST was categorized as an "Essential Business".
-Shortly thereafter, Governor Newsom recommended individuals who were sixty-five or older should Shelter-in-Place and as well individuals who were at risk due to underlying health conditions.
+Shortly thereafter, Governor Newsom recommended individuals who were 65 or older should Shelter-in-Place and as well individuals who were at risk due to underlying health conditions.
 Twenty-five staff members fell under this category.
 MST took proactive measures to provide leave to those individuals who wished to Shelter-in-Place.
-Out of twenty-five employees, twelve employees made the decision to Shelter-in-Place at home.
+Out of 25 employees, 12 employees made the decision to Shelter-in-Place at home.

-By the end of March 2020, the Federal government passed the Families First Coronavirus Response Act which applies to certain public employers, and private employers with fewer than 500 employees.
-The act allows employees to take a limited amount of paid leave if they qualify under any one of the following reasons:
+By the end of March 2020, the federal government passed the Family First Act that required employers with 50 or more employees at any work location to provide COVID-19 employer paid leave.
+The employees could take the leave if they qualified under one of the five possible reasons:

 - 1. An individual has tested positive for COVID-19 or exhibits COVID-19 symptoms or is caring for a family member who falls into one of the previously mentioned categories. - 2.
 An individual is classified as high risk due to age or an underlying health condition. - 3.
 An individual needed to take time off work due to childcare issues. - 4.
-An individual has been advised by a health care provider not to work due to COVID-19 concerns. - 5.
+An individual has been advised by a health care provider to not work due to COVID-19 concerns. - 5.
 An individual is subject to a federal, state or local government issued shelter at home order that prevented them from telecommuting or coming to work.

-Once the paid leave went into effect on April 2, 2020, MST had sixteen employees who took leave to Shelter-in-Place due to underlying health conditions or a health care provider deemed them unable to come into work.
+Once the paid leave went into effect on April 2, 2020, MST had 16 employees who took leave to Shelter-in-Place due to underlying health conditions or a health care provider deemed them unable to come into work.
 By May 10, 2020, Monterey County schools announced they would be closed for the remainder of the school year and many day care providers were unable to continue to operate.
-Twenty-two MST employees took childcare leave to care for their children who were unable to attend daycare or remain in school.
-Out of the twenty-two employees who requested leave due to childcare, nine of those employees continued to work either in person or by telecommuting and took leave as needed.
+22 MST employees took childcare leave to care for their children who were unable to attend daycare or remain in school.
+Out of the 22 employees who requested leave due to childcare, 9 of those employees continued to work either in person or by telecommuting and took leave as needed.

-As of July 2, 2020, thirty three of the forty-eight employees who took the COVID-19 leave have returned to work.
-The table below provides a breakdown by department of employees who took COVID-19 leave:
+As of July 2, 2020, 33 of the 48 employees who took the COVID-19 leave have returned to work.
+Below is chart of a breakdown by department of employees who took COVID-19 leave: